fst-enhanced-minimap

 Yes.
 Custom maps are fully supported.
 The config already includes premade entries for maps like Roxwood, Cayo Perico, and Cayo Bridge (v1/v2).

-You can also add your own map by editing the SpecialTiles
+You can also add your own map by editing the SpecialTiles section in the config.

 Need help?
 Contact me and I’ll assist you with adding it.